A posteriori certification of PDE approximations with particular application to neural networks: Introduction

 \section{Introduction}

+\revKU{Partial differential equations (PDEs) are well-known to model a huge variety of processes.
+Accordingly, there is a huge literature of numerical methods for approximately solving PDEs.
+On the other hand, there are several \emph{black-box} solvers which produce an approximation for the solution of a PDE without full access to the mathematical structure behind.
+Examples include commercial solvers or the increasing use of neural networks (NNs) for solving PDEs.
+The aim of this paper is to provide rigorous and efficiently computable a posteriori bounds for the error of some given approximation.} In other words, the aim of this paper is to discuss the \emph{certification} of \revKU{given} approximations to PDEs.

+\revKU{Such black box solvers are particularly attractive in cases where the underlying domain $\Omega\subset\R^d$ is geometrically complex so that one might want to avoid a triangulation e.g.\ for finite element or finite volume discretizations.
+Other scenarios include parameterized PDEs, where e.g.\ the domain is subject to parametric changes.

+In such cases, we do not want to perform any computations on the original domain.
+Instead, we suggest to embed or envelop $\Omega$ by geometrically simpler domains

+Assuming that the PDE is well-posed, it is well-known that the dual norm of the residual is a bound for the error.
+In order to avoid computing this norm on $\Omega$, we extend and restrict it to $\square$ and $\mycirc$ for an upper and lower bound, respectively.
+This is done by efficiently computing norm-preserving Hahn-Banach extensions of the residual.
+Having them at hand, we efficiently compute the Riesz-representations on $\square$ and $\mycirc$, so that their norms are the desired upper and lower bound.
+For that procedure to work, we only need access to point evaluations of the given approximation, which is typically provided by black box solvers as well by NN approximations including physics-informed neural networks (PINNs). }

-In recent years, a broad and continuous interest on the usage of neural networks for the numerical approximation of solutions to partial differential equations (PDEs) is being witnessed and vastly depicted in the literature, e.g.\ \cite{Dissanayake1994,Lagaris2000a,Lagaris2000b,Raissi2018a,Raissi2019}, where this list is far from being complete.
-For instance, physics-informed neural networks (PINNs), trained with loss functions related to the residual of a given PDE, are extensively used to solve PDEs in particular posed on complex-shaped or varying domains, as PINNs avoid complicated discretization techniques and thus keep the implementation effort low.
-On the other hand, however, a theory for the assessment of the approximation quality in terms of an a posteriori error control is at least not obvious, and relatively unexplored compared to the wide acceptance of neural network solution methods for PDEs.
+\revKU{The} broad and continuous interest on the usage of \revKU{NNs} for the numerical approximation of solutions to \revKU{PDEs is in fact the main motivation for this paper, see} e.g.\ \cite{Dissanayake1994,Lagaris2000a,Lagaris2000b,Raissi2018a,Raissi2019}, where this list is far from being complete.
+For instance, \revKU{PINNs}, trained with loss functions related to the residual of a given PDE, are extensively used to solve PDEs in particular posed on complex-shaped or varying domains, as PINNs avoid complicated discretization techniques and thus keep the implementation effort low.
+On the other hand, however, a theory for the assessment of the approximation quality in terms of an a posteriori error control is at least not obvious, and relatively unexplored compared to the wide acceptance of \revKU{NN} solution methods for PDEs.